-Google will later next month restrict its advertising product availability for bogus debt companies in a move welcomed by Trust Deed Scotland®.
+Google has restricted its advertising product availability for bogus debt companies in a move welcomed by Trust Deed Scotland®.

 You can read our article on the Daily Record here

 Any debt advice firm wishing to advertise on Google will be forced to provide official FCA accreditation before being allowed to advertise on Google.

 Amanda Hendry of Trust Deed Scotland® advised “We’ve been aware of a number of firms operating, passing themselves off as the official Trust Deed Scotland® for a number of years now.
 Remarkably, these ‘lead generation companies’ can come as far away as India, the Philippines and more commonly from call-centres based in England.